adambkaplan/quizap-deployments/charts/cloudnative-build/README.md

 # CloudNative Build

 A Helm chart for deploying CloudNative Build tools using ArgoCD Applications.
-This chart creates ArgoCD Application resources that manage the deployment of Tekton Pipelines and other CI/CD tools in your Kubernetes cluster.
+This chart creates ArgoCD Application resources that manage the deployment of Tekton, Shipwright, and Harbor for QuizApp developers.

 ## Prerequisites